 Furthermore, by virtue of its regional scope, the RTEP process assures coordination of expansion plans across multiple transmission owners' systems, permitting the identification of the most efficient or cost-effective expansion plan for the region.
-The RTEP developed through this process is reviewed by PJM's independent Board of Managers who has the final authority for approval of the RTEP (except approval of Supplemental Projects) and implementation.
+The RTEP developed through this process is reviewed and approved by PJM's Board of Managers.
+The Supplemental Projects are integrated into the RTEP, however the Board does not approve individual Supplemental Projects.
 The following Section 2 describes the PJM RTEP Process analysis.